adamped/quantum/01_Qubit/what_is_qubit.md

     |ψ⟩ (pronounced "ket psi" or "ket sigh")

 This is the representation of a qubit in superposition.
+It can also be thought of as the vector or value of the qubit in a mathematical sense.

 To represent the state or amplitude of a qubit in superposition, the values α and β are used against the |0⟩ and |1⟩ respectively.